The Machu Picchu hike along the Inca Trail of Peru draws millions of travelers every year. It's one of the most iconic treks on our planet.

 The ancient ruins, deep rainforest and perfectly sculptured stone continue to amaze and delight visitors from all over the world.

-For myself, Machu Picchu was the highlight of my South American journey.
+For myself, my Machu Picchu hike was the highlight of my South American journey.

 Yes it’s busy, and yes, it feels like a tourist trap, but there is still no escaping the magic that one feels when standing among the ancient stones.